A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Localizing

 \section{Localizing}

-~ Localizing an object of interest from a vast environment in environmental monitoring is undoubtedly critical.
-Depending on the characteristics of an object, we classify localization into \emph{search and tracking} if an object is dynamic and \emph{hotspot identification} if an object is stationary.
+~ Localizing an object of interest from a large-scale environment is undoubtedly critical in environmental monitoring (refer to the example tasks in Figure~\ref{fig:localizing}).
+Depending on the characteristics of an object, we categorize localization into \emph{search and tracking} for dynamic objects and \emph{hotspot identification} for stationary objects.